 Do you know the different rose types, and rose varieties available?

 There are many different types of roses that you can plant in your garden.
-If you take the time to learn about the many types available, you can make a better decision on which ones to plant in your rose garden, or yard.
+If you take the time to learn about the many rose bush types available, you can make a better decision on which ones to plant in your rose garden, or yard.

 Different roses are better for certain situations, and vary in hardiness and such.
 So don't just choose the rose flower you like, but learn more about the rose bush, and the different types.

 You'll find low-growing types, climbing types, shrubby bushy types, Hybrid Tea types suitable for a cutting garden, and even miniature roses suitable for growing in pots or hanging baskets.